Pauan/SaltyBetBot/README.md

 * **Q**: Why does the bot go all-in in tournaments?

    **A**: During tournaments you get a separate money pool.
 Even if you lose all of your tournament money, you will not lose any of your matchmaking money.
 It is impossible to lose money in tournaments, you can only gain money.
 So the optimal strategy in tournaments is to all-in, because you have nothing to lose.

+* **Q**: Help!
+The bot stopped betting!

+   **A**: [A recent change in Chrome](https://developer.chrome.com/blog/timer-throttling-in-chrome-88/) causes the bot to break if the SaltyBet tab isn't active.
+You can  fix this by keeping the SaltyBet tab active, ***or*** you can go to `chrome://flags` and then disable "Throttle Javascript timers in background".

 How to use
 ==========